 Time Management Workshops

-Most important is knowing what you want more or less of and being prepared to ask for it.
+Knowing what you want more or less of and being prepared to ask for it, I believe, is at the heart of better time management.
 Building habits, routines, and learning to use your time and energy well will all be much easier once you crack this.

 Workshops can be tailored to both topic and audience.
 Sets of workshops can be delivered as a course.